Sinova/Collisions/README.md

 <a name="anchor-step-3"></a>
 ## 3. Updating the Collision System

 Collision systems need to be updated when the bodies within them change.
 This includes when bodies are inserted, removed, or when their properties change (e.g. position, angle, scaling, etc.).
-Updating a collision system is done by calling `update()` and should typically should occur once per frame.
+Updating a collision system is done by calling `update()` and should typically occur once per frame.

 ```JavaScript
 my_system.update();